JakeGinesin/Notes/2021/UCD/README.md

 > Keep in mind I didn't make digital notes for all these classes.
 Notes for Geology, College Writing, Discrete Maths, and Multivariable are physical.
 Maybe I'll type them up eventually.

+> EDIT 10/20: I figured out that it's possible to [encorperate LaTeX into Github markdown](https://stackoverflow.com/questions/35498525/latex-rendering-in-readme-md-on-github).
+I'll use LaTeX notation to _attempt_ to add Discrete Math and Calculus notes to my repo.

 - College Writing (SCI10020)
 - Music In Ireland (MUS20610)
 - Cell Biology and Genetics (BIOL10120)